Reem-mobaideen/READING-NOTES/README.md

  **Growth-Mindset**

 ## Growth Mindset is a way to describe the underlying beliefs people have about learning and intelligence.
-A growth mindset can be developed through practice and effort, as opposed to a fixed mindset where intelligence is a constant trait that does not change with effort

-Maintaining a growth mindset by:
+**Maintaining a growth mindset by:**

 1.Challenges